Denys Cowan: Career

-As Senior Vice President of Animation at BET, Cowan was responsible for the creation, development and production of animated programming for the entire network.
-This included the development and production of the premiere season of the prime time animated series The Boondocks.
+As senior vice president of animation at BET, Cowan was responsible for the creation, development and production of animated programming for the entire network.
+This included the development and production of the premiere season of The Boondocks.

-Serving as Senior Vice President of Motown Animation and Filmworks, he created and developed a number of shows with Fox, ABC, Disney, and Nickelodeon.
+Serving as senior vice President of Motown Animation and Filmworks, he created and developed a number of shows with Fox, ABC, Disney, and Nickelodeon.

-Cowan drew the cover art of the GZA/Genius of the Wu-Tang Clan's platinum-selling hip-hop album Liquid Swords.
+Cowan drew the cover art of the GZA/Genius of the Wu-Tang Clan's album Liquid Swords.

 Awards

 Cowan and inker Rick Magyar were nominated for an Eisner Award as "Best Art Team" in both 1988 and 1989 for their work on The Question.

-Cowan received an Inkpot Award at the San Diego Comic-Con International in 2013.
+Cowan received an Inkpot Award at San Diego Comic-Con in 2013.